 Quick tip for sightseeing in Budapest: If you are planning to use public transit extensively during your stay in Budapest, then consider purchasing the Budapest Card, which offers FREE transit rides including free access to 17 museums and discounts to many sightseeing attractions.
 Definitely a cost saver.
 Get your Budapest Pass here

-Day 1 Budapest Itinerary – Hungarian Parliament, Dohány Street Synagogue, Ruin Bars, Heroes Square, Museum of Fine Arts, Széchenyi Thermal Bath, New York Café
+Day 1 of 2 days in Budapest Itinerary – Hungarian Parliament, Dohány Street Synagogue, Ruin Bars, Heroes Square, Museum of Fine Arts, Széchenyi Thermal Bath, New York Café

 On our first day of arrival in Budapest, we explored some of their famous landmarks.
 We started with the best – the stunning Hungarian Parliament.

 The Hungarian Parliament is not only an iconic landmark but it is also one of the most photographed buildings in Budapest.
 It is built in classic Gothic style.
 The Parliament attracts millions of tourists to its complex, especially during spring time and late evenings.

 You can tour the Hungarian Parliament building and learn about their history and enjoy the interiors.
 The adult entry tickets start at 8 Euros.